18michal/binance_azure_sdk/README.md

 # Automated Cryptocurrency Trading SDK
 A modular SDK for automating cryptocurrency trading using **Binance API**, **CoinGecko** and **Azure services** (Key Vault & SQL Database).

+👉 It does not have a main.py file but instead provides usage examples in the examples/ folder.

 ## Overview
 This SDK provides:<br>
 ✅ Secure retrieval of secrets (API keys) from Azure Key Vault.